ICS – Three little letters that signify big contributions and new flexibility

 The idea is to use less water in one year and have access to that water in the future.

-The ICS program was developed as part of the 2007 Guidelines and was substantially expanded in the 2019 Drought Contingency Plan (DCP).
-ICS was created in recognition of the fact that water managers needed new tools to conserve and contribute water to protect the Colorado River.
-However, prior to 2007, it had been difficult to develop a program that respected existing water rights and priorities, while still protecting all water users.
+The ICS program was developed as part of the 2007 Interim Guidelines and was substantially expanded in the 2019 Drought Contingency Plan (DCP).
+The ICS program was created in recognition of the fact that water managers needed new tools to conserve and contribute water to protect the Colorado River.

-CAP has used two types of ICS created in the 2007 Guidelines and one type created under Minute 319 with Mexico:
+CAP has used two types of ICS created in the 2007 Guidelines and one type created under Minute 319 with Mexico and one under DCP

-• System Efficiency – projects financed to save Colorado River water that would otherwise be lost from the system – these projects make the system run more efficiently.
-Examples include Brock Reservoir in California, which adds additional storage capacity in the United States, and the pilot run of the Yuma Desalting Plant to treat agricultural runoff by removing salts from the water.
+• System Efficiency – These projects are financed to save Colorado River water that would otherwise be lost from the system, thus making the system run more efficiently.
+Examples include Brock Reservoir in California, which adds additional storage capacity in the United States, and the pilot run of the Yuma Desalting Plant to treat agricultural drainage by removing salts, which would allow this water to be used.

 How is ICS created?

-To create ICS a water user authorized under the 2007 Guidelines or subsequent agreement to create ICS must put forward a proposal that is reviewed and approved by a technical workgroup comprised by representatives from the Lower Basin (or, in the case of DCP ICS, the Upper and Lower Basins).
-ICS accounting is performed and reported by the US Bureau of Reclamation (BOR).
-BOR provides an annual accounting report that documents the amount of ICS created annually by each water user and the current account balances.
-In order to protect all water users, rights and priorities, the 2007 Guidelines and DCP include limits on the total amount of annual ICS creation, accumulation limits and delivery limits, so this innovative program continues to benefit water users and the Colorado River system and avoid unintended impacts.
+To create ICS, a water user authorized under the 2007 Guidelines or subsequent agreement to create ICS must put forward a proposal that is reviewed and approved by a technical workgroup comprised by representatives from the Lower Colorado River Basin (or, in the case of DCP ICS, the Upper and Lower Basins).
+ICS accounting is performed and reported by the US Bureau of Reclamation (Reclamation).
+Reclamation provides an annual accounting report that documents the amount of ICS created annually by each water user and the current account balances.
+To protect all water users, rights and priorities, the 2007 Guidelines and DCP include limits on the total amount of annual ICS creation, accumulation limits and delivery limits.

 Although complicated, ICS is an important tool that has been beneficial to the Colorado River system to temporarily protect the Colorado River water supply as we prepare for a hotter and drier future.